charlehsin/rabbitmq/tutorials/step10-access-control-password/README.md

-# Tutorial for access control
+# Tutorial for access control using username and password

 This is to let RabbitMQ handle ???.